lgfrbcsgo/du-light-control/README.md

 The lights must be connected to the programming board in the same order as they were connected to the programming board of the Programmer script.

-> It is usually easier to just install the Sequencer script on the programming board where the Programmer script was installed.
+> It is usually easiest to just install the Sequencer script on the programming board where the Programmer script was installed.

 Examine the connections of the programming board, which is labeled "Sequencer", on the backside of the Starter Kit.

 ### Programming a sequence
-**For this next section activate the programming board which is labeled "Programmer".**
+**For this section activate the programming board which is labeled "Programmer".**

 The Starter Kit comes with a pre-programmed sequence.